Treatment Options for Tennis Elbow

 Conclusion

-While tennis elbow can be a frustrating and painful condition, several treatment options are available to help manage symptoms and promote healing.
+While tennis elbow can be a frustrating and painful condition, it can be treated.
 A combination of rest, physical therapy, and conservative treatments can effectively alleviate pain and restore function.
 In more severe cases, interventions like corticosteroid injections, shockwave therapy, or surgery may be considered.

-If you are experiencing symptoms of tennis elbow, it’s essential to consult with a healthcare professional, such as a physiotherapist or a doctor, to determine the most appropriate treatment plan for your specific condition.
+If you are experiencing symptoms of tennis elbow, it’s essential to consult a physiotherapist or a doctor to determine the most appropriate treatment plan for your specific condition.
 By addressing the issue early and using the correct treatment options, tennis elbow can be managed effectively, helping you get back to your daily routines and physical activities.

 Written by Lauren Brigham, Master's of Physiotherapy Student, in collaboration with River East Physiotherapy